 Table S7.
 Genes that were consistently differentially expressed between sulfidic and non-sulfidic populations in three drainages (Pichucalco, Puyacatengo, and Tacotalpa).
-The first column is the gene ID from the Poecilia mexicana annotation, the second column is the gene name from the Poecilia mexicana annotation, the third column is the name of the gene with the top BLASTX hit from Swissprot, the fourth column is the Swissprot accession for that hit, and the fifth column describes whether the gene was up or downregulated in the sulfidic populations.
+The first column is the gene ID from the Poecilia mexicana annotation, the second column is the gene name from the Poecilia mexicana annotation, the second column is the gene with the top BLASTX hit from Swissprot, the fourth column is the Swissprot accession for that hit, and the fifth column describes whether the gene was up or downregulated in the sulfidic populations.